 The next section of the basic financial statements is the Notes.
 The notes to the financial statements explain in detail some of the data contained in those statements.
-After the notes, Required Supplementary Information and Supplementary Information are provided to show details about pension information and the Library's individual funds.
-Budgetary information required by the General Statutes also can be found in this part of the statements.
+After the notes, Required Supplementary Information is provided to show details about pension information.